Butch Cassidy (TV series)

-Butch Cassidy and the Sundance Kids is a 30-minute Saturday morning animated series produced by Hanna-Barbera Productions and broadcast on NBC from September 8, 1973, to December 1, 1973.
+Butch Cassidy also known as Butch Cassidy and the Sundance Kids is a 30-minute American Saturday morning animated series produced by Hanna-Barbera Productions and broadcast on NBC from September 8, 1973, to December 1, 1973.
 The series title is a play on the name of the unrelated 1969 film Butch Cassidy and the Sundance Kid.
 The character's music group is called the Sun Dance Kids.

 Plot

 Similar to both Scooby-Doo, Where Are You! and Josie and the Pussycats on CBS, the show depicts the adventures of the titular teen pop group.
-The band consists of 4 heartthrobs: Butch Cassidy (lead vocals and lead guitar); mini-skirted blonde beauty Merilee (tambourine); sensible Stephanie, nicknamed Steffy (bass guitar); and curly-haired Wally (drums).
+The band consists of four heartthrobs: Butch Cassidy (lead vocals and lead guitar); mini-skirted blonde beauty Merilee (tambourine); sensible Stephanie, nicknamed Steffy (bass guitar); and curly-haired Wally (drums).
 Accompanied by Wally's dog Elvis, these popular rock stars lead double lives as government-backed crime-fighters.

 The teens are advised by a supercomputer named Mr. Socrates, who is (somehow) violently allergic to dogs.
 When the group meets with Mr. Socrates in his lair for their latest assignment, Elvis is always told to stay outside.
 Yet Elvis always ends up inside the lair, by his own ingenuity and/or by Wally's forgetfulness.
 Elvis's mere presence causes Mr. Socrates to sneeze and go haywire; Mr. Socrates then sends the group out of the lair, and off to their assignment.
 Butch, designated as "Sundance 1", wears a special communicator-ring which keeps him in contact with Mr. Socrates.